gborreson/fadecandy-spacesquid/readme.md

 To do: Add Wi-Fi configuration, pictures & video, and a whole lot of code cleanup.

+## Description of important pieces

+www/squidcontrol/index.html - NexusUI JS control panel with sliders for important variables, which makes AJAX calls to nexusOSCRelay.php whenever a widget changes.

+www/squidcontrol/lib/nexusOSCRelay.php - Receives AJAX calls from above, forwards on widget data as OSC to squidprime.pde.

+squidprime/squidprime.pde - Receives OSC calls via OscP5, listens and analyzes with Minim, produces visual effects.
+Based very closely on [this example](https://github.com/scanlime/fadecandy/tree/master/examples/processing/grid32x16z_particle_fft_input) from the FadeCandy Processing examples.

+squidprime/data/colors.*.png - Some alternate gradients/swatches for varying the colour scheme.

 ## Resources

-**[FadeCandy](https://github.com/scanlime/fadecandy)**: I found this WS2812B LED controller, its libraries and its server to be particularly easy to use, built on the Open Pixel Control protocol.
-My sketch is based very closely on [this example](https://github.com/scanlime/fadecandy/tree/master/examples/processing/grid32x16z_particle_fft_input), and the [other Processing examples](https://github.com/scanlime/fadecandy/tree/master/examples/processing) are really useful.
+**[FadeCandy](https://github.com/scanlime/fadecandy)**: I found this WS2812B LED controller, its libraries and its server to be particularly easy to use.
+It's built on the Open Pixel Control protocol, so anything else that produces OPC would be able to use the FadeCandy. , and the [other Processing examples](https://github.com/scanlime/fadecandy/tree/master/examples/processing) are really useful.
 These sketches can be used with other OPC-compatible controllers, or with [Open Lighting Architecture](https://www.openlighting.org/ola/) for a much wider range of controllers.

 **[NexusUI](https://github.com/lsu-emdm/nexusUI/)**: Originally I was using OSC iPhone apps, but this approach wound up being more flexible and universal across multiple devices.
 In case the artists found the installation distracting, I gave them instructions for how to access to control panel from their phones so they could turn it down, change the balance, etc..
 The [nx-AjaxDemo](https://github.com/lsu-emdm/nx-AjaxDemo) provides the PHP OSC handler for the front-end JavaScript UI, and has a lot of useful examples (though with an earlier version of the UI).